DAnaselo/Nixos-setup/README.md

-Just Copy These Files into Your Home Directory, Then run
+Just Clone This Repo into Your Home Directory, Then run
 ```
 sudo nixos-rebuild switch --upgrade --impure --flake .
 ```